Understanding FIA Driver Categories: Bronze, Silver, Gold, and Platinum

 - 4 min read

-Pro License (Professional)
+Pro Level (Professional)

 The Pro License is the highest level of racing qualification, and it’s what separates full-time professional racers from amateurs and semi-professionals.